tecwindow/FilesSplitter/README.md

 This simple tool allows you to split large text files into small files.

+## Download:

+You can download this tool using [this link](https://github.com/tecwindow/FilesSplitter/releases/download/V1.0.0/FilesSplitter.-V1.0.0.exe)

 ## How it workes?

 - Open the tool, choose import file, select the file you want.